-(2) the process for the reversion to the board of education of the 1 2 district in which the charter school or renaissance school project is located2, an eligible borrower,2 or the State of a school facilities 3 project pursuant to subsection e. of this section, which shall be 4 5 consistent with the requirements of section 7 of P.L.2013, c.149 6 (C.18A:36C-16). g.
-Not less than the prevailing wage rate determined by the 7 8 Commissioner of Labor and Workforce Development pursuant to the provisions of P.L.1963, c.150 (C.34:11-56.25 et seq.) shall be paid to 9 10 workers employed in the performance of construction contracts in 11 connection with any charter school or renaissance school project 12 school facilities project undertaken pursuant to sections 30 through 34 of P.L. , c.
-(C.) (pending before the Legislature as this bill).
-13 14 h.
-The authority shall not approve a second or subsequent loan 15 pursuant to the provisions of the loan program to an eligible borrower 16 who is in arrears or default of a prior loan issued pursuant to the provisions of the loan program.1 17 2i.
-In the event that the aggregate amount of a loan provided 18 19 pursuant to this section exceeds \$5,000,000 for a school facilities 20 project approved pursuant to the provisions of sections 30 through 34 21 of P.L., c.
-(C.) (pending before the Legislature as this bill), 22 the authority shall require as a condition of the loan that the school 23 facilities project be subject to the provisions of the Schools Development Authority's project labor agreement.2 24 25 133.
-(New section) a.
-The authority shall establish and 26 maintain the "Charter School and Renaissance School Project 27 Facilities Loan Fund," which shall be a non-lapsing, revolving fund 28 29 that shall serve as the repository of all monies used to support the 30 loan program. b.
+- 1 (C.52:14B-1 et seq.), such rules and regulations as may be 2 necessary to implement the provisions of this section, which rules 3 and regulations shall at a minimum establish: - (1) the process for review and approval of charter school and renaissance school project school facilities projects; and - (2) the process for the reversion to the board of education of the district in which the charter school or renaissance school project is located, an eligible borrower, or the State of a school facilities project pursuant to subsection e. of this section, which shall be consistent with the requirements of section 7 of P.L.2013, c.149 (C.18A:36C-16). - g.
+Not less than the prevailing wage rate determined by the 12 13 Commissioner of Labor and Workforce Development pursuant to 14 the provisions of P.L.1963, c.150 (C.34:11-56.25 et seq.) shall be 15 paid to workers employed in the performance of construction 16 contracts in connection with any charter school or renaissance school project school facilities project undertaken pursuant to 17 18 sections 30 through 34 of P.L., c.
+(C. ) (pending before the 19 Legislature as this bill). - h.
+The authority shall not approve a second or subsequent loan pursuant to the provisions of the loan program to an eligible borrower who is in arrears or default of a prior loan issued pursuant to the provisions of the loan program. - i.
+In the event that the aggregate amount of a loan provided pursuant to this section exceeds \$5,000,000 for a school facilities project approved pursuant to the provisions of sections 30 through 34 of P.L., c.
+(C. ) (pending before the Legislature as this bill), the authority shall require as a condition of the loan that the school facilities project be subject to the provisions of [the Schools Development Authority's] a project labor agreement.

+- 33. (New section) a.
+The authority shall establish and maintain the "Charter School and Renaissance School Project Facilities Loan Fund," which shall be a non-lapsing, revolving fund that shall serve as the repository of all monies used to support the loan program. - b.
 All loans provided under section 31 of P.L., c.
+(C.)

-(C.) 31 32 (pending before the Legislature as this bill) shall be issued from 33 monies held in the loan fund.
-All monies received by the authority 34 from the repayment of loans and the interest thereon shall be 35 deposited into the loan fund.1 36 37 134.
-(New section) The Legislature shall annually appropriate 38 to the New Jersey Economic Development Authority for deposit 39 into the "Charter School and Renaissance School Project Facilities 40 Loan Fund" such funds as are necessary for the implementation of 41 sections 30 through 33 of P.L., c.
-(C.) (pending before the Legislature as this bill) until such time as the loan program becomes 42 43 self-sustaining.
-The New Jersey Economic Development Authority 44 may also utilize such other funds, including federal funds, as 45 available, for deposit into the "Charter School and Renaissance School Project Facilities Loan Fund."1 46
+(pending before the Legislature as this bill) shall be issued from monies held in the loan fund.
+All monies received by the authority from the repayment of loans and the interest thereon shall be deposited into the loan fund.